 Preparing for an Emergency: A Disaster Supply Kit

-What would you do if a disaster struck close to your home and you were instructed to evacuate or shelter in place (remain in your home until further notice)?
-Are you prepared to meet your family’s needs until help arrives?
-Since local officials and relief workers are not able to reach everyone right away, the Federal Emergency Management Agency (FEMA) suggests that you should have enough food, water, and other supplies on hand to survive on your own for at least three days.
+It can be difficult to know what to do if a disaster strikes close to your home and you are instructed to evacuate or shelter in place (remain in your home until further notice).
+You need to be prepared to meet your family’s needs until help arrives.
+Since local officials and relief workers are not able to reach everyone right away, the Federal Emergency Management Agency (FEMA) suggests that you should have enough food, water, and other supplies on hand to survive on your own for at least 3 days.

 A disaster supply kit should contain the basic items you may need until help arrives.
 These items should be packed in a portable container so that if authorities instruct you to evacuate your home, you can take it with you.
 All members of your household should be aware of the kit’s location.

-You should store one gallon of water per person per day for drinking and sanitation.
-The average person needs about one-half gallon of drinking water each day, but individual needs may vary.
-Children, nursing mothers, and ill people need more water.
+You should store 1 gallon of water per person per day for drinking and sanitation.
+The average person needs about ¾ of a gallon of drinking water each day, but individual needs may vary.
+Children, nursing mothers, and ill people need more water per pound.
 Very hot temperatures can double water needs.

 The safest way to store water is to keep commercially bottled water in its original, unopened container.
 Alternatively, you can store tap water in food-grade water storage containers or sterilized plastic soft drink bottles, but not